 The Minnetonka Cave is located north-west of Bear Lake near the Idaho – Utah border.
 This cave is one of the larger limestone caves in the state of Idaho and is open for tours from Memorial Day weekend (weather permitting) until Labor Day.
 The tours are operated by Scenic Canyons Recreational Services and they have a permit from the United States Forest Service.
 The same company is also managing the nearby campgrounds located on your way up to the cave.

 It was a spontaneous trip to come here, as I found the cave as a suggestion on Google Maps.
 I was already on a one-day road trip out to Bear Lake when I found the cave on the map.
-Visiting the cave was a no-brainer, as I love that kind of adventures.
-Ever since I visited the Ape Cave Lave Tubes in Oregon.
+Visiting the cave was a no-brainer, as I love that kind of adventure.
+Ever since I visited the Ape Cave Lava Tubes in Oregon.

 You can find basic services right at the parking lot near the entrance to the cave.
 Flush toilets, drinking water, garbage service, and a small concession stand offering soda and other snacks.

 While I waited for my tour start time, I explored the area around the parking lot and took pictures.
 It seems someone had fun by setting up the smoking area sign and pointing straight to propane tanks.
 I wonder if anyone else realized that, because the smoking area sign points straight to the tanks and on them are stickers with “No Smoking”.

 My tour was guided by Holly-Anne (If you read this, let me know if I spelled your name right) and she explained the history of the cave before we headed inside.
 She pointed out all the important information and interesting facts inside the cave.
 This is a living cave, so stay on the trail and only touch the handrails and nothing else.
 Spoiler alert: You will be allowed to touch a stalagmite on your way out.